Firenza/GitHubCodeReviewFileMinimizer/README.md

 # GitHubPullRequestEnhancer

+A Chrome extension meant to make managing GitHub pull requests easier via the following enhancements

+#### Auto Collapsing File Diffs

-A Chrome extension that automatically minimizes code file content for files that don't generally need a review.
+Automatically minimizes code file content for files that don't generally need a review.
 For example in .NET solutiosn generally you don't need to review changes to `.sln`, `.csproj`, `.vbproj`, or `package.config` files.
 If the solution builds the content of these must be good enough :)

+A user defined regex value is used to pick which file diffs to collapse